 First of all, ask yourself, what is spirituality?
-I know that is not the answer you were looking for when you searched for an answer.
+I know that is not the answer you sought when searching for an answer.
 However, many questions surround the idea of spirituality.
-The problem is that depending on who you ask; you will get different answers.
+The problem is that you will get different answers depending on who you ask.
 Throughout this article, we will try to answer as many of those questions as possible in different ways.
-That way, by the end of the article, you will have an understanding of what it means to you.
+That way, by the end of the article, you will understand what it means to you.

 What is Spirituality?

 Spirituality is a concept that can be extremely difficult to understand.
-As we have already said, the reason for that is because everyone’s perception of it is different.
-However, the basic concept behind all of it is a deep sense of connection to something bigger and more powerful than anything that we can see.
+As we have already said, the reason for that is that everyone’s perception of it is different.
+However, the basic concept behind it is a deep sense of connection to something bigger and more powerful than anything we can see.
 When you have that feeling, it usually creates further motivation to find the meaning of life.

-How people accomplish that is different, and it includes many various aspects of life.
-For example, some people include religion into spirituality; others completely stay away from the religious perspective.
-There is no right or wrong way to look at spirituality, only a personal view on it.
+How people accomplish that is different, including many various aspects of life.
+For example, some people include religion in spirituality; others completely stay away from the religious perspective.
+There is no right or wrong way to look at spirituality, only a personal view of it.

 What is the Difference Between Religion and Spirituality?

-While I have already been saying that perception is individual, there are some set ways in which spirituality and religion do differ.
-Those differences are:
+While I have already been saying that perception is individual, there is one primary difference in which spirituality and religion differ.
+That is organization.

-- Organization. – Religion, no matter which you choose, has a set of beliefs and practices that you follow.
+Whatever you choose, religion has a set of beliefs and practices you follow.
 Those practices and ideas are shared throughout a community.
 The size of those communities determines the size of the religion.
-While this article is not about religion, per se, you can see the top 5 religions by practitioners, here as an example:
+While this article is not about religion, you can see the top 5 religions by practitioners here as an example: